High and Low Pass Filters

 This kind of filter applies an equal level of boost or cut to all frequencies beyond a user defined threshold frequency.
 Yet again the filter response is not 'ideal'

-This type of feature boosts frequencies, in a chosen bandwidth around a specified frequency.
-Frequencies outside this range are not allowed through the filter.
+A Band-Pass Filter passes frequencies, in a chosen passband around a specified frequency.
+Frequencies beyond the band width are not allowed through the filter.
+Essentially beyond the Q (bypass and) all frequencies are cut (attenuated).

 Discuss this article in our Music Forum.